Pear trees header image

 How to prune pear trees

-It’s a good idea to prune your pear trees regularly to encourage them to crop well.
+It's a good idea to prune your pear trees regularly to encourage them to crop well.
 Pruning stimulates the growth of new fruiting wood.
-Done well, it also promotes air circulation to keep your tree healthy and allows plenty of light through the canopy to help your fruit to ripen.
-If you need advice on how and when to prune your pear tree, here’s a quick guide to get you started.
+Done well, it also allows more air to circulate which keeps your tree healthy and allows plenty of light through the canopy to help your fruit ripen.
+If you need advice on how and when to prune your pear tree, here's Mandy Bradshaw's quick guide to get you started.

 When should I prune a pear tree?